+1.6 Future Updates

-1.1.7.1 Future evaluations
+1.6.1 Future evaluations

 Future evaluations should focus on the potential for saline aquifer storage which is likely to be significant but is not represented currently in the CSRC.
 As the Pre-salt operations develop in the Campos and Santos offshore basins, additional resource potential may be identified.
+As regulatory developments progress, an update of Brazil's storage resources from Inaccessible to a more mature commercial classification should be undertaken.

-2.0 Canada
+2 Canada

-The CSRC has identified the following CO2 storage resource for Canada.
-It has been updated in Cycle 2 & Cycle 3 to reflect continued injection of CO2 in active projects:
+The CSRC has identified the following CO_2 storage resource for Canada.
+It has been updated in Cycle 2, Cycle 3 and 4 to reflect continued injection of CO_2 in active projects.

-Classification CO 2 storage resource (Gt) Project and no project CO2 storage resource (Gt) Project specified only
+Classification CO 2 storage resource (Gt) CO 2 storage resource (Gt)

+Glassification Project and no project Project specified only

-Stored 0.005 0.005
+Stored 0.01 0.01

-Capacity 0.056 0.056
+Capacity 0.05 0.05

-Sub-Commercial 43.6 6.2
+Sub-Commercial 43.64 6.17

-Undiscovered 360.3 0
+Undiscovered 104.30 24.60

-Aggregated 404 6.2
+Aggregated 148.00 30.83